ArtZero-io/frontend-react/docs/frontend_test_plan.md

 Test case ID: Update_a_project_001
 Test case Name: Update a project in the launchpad with all correct data inputs
 Pre-requisite:
-  - Connected active account with enough balance for project fee & gas fee
+  - Connected active project owner account or admin account by the owner account with enough balance for gas fee
-  - A project in MY ACCOUNT \ MY PROJECT
+  - A project created in MY ACCOUNT \ MY PROJECT
 Steps:
-  1. Go to LAUNCHPAD \ CREATE PROJECT
+  1. Go to MY ACCOUNT \ MY PROJECT and navigate to the project
   2. Input all information in correct format
     - Upload 3 images as avatar image, featured image, header image, any of which is of a correct format including:
       + not bigger than 5MB in size